swandyr/brztek/README.md

 - `learn <name> <link>` : save a link that can be called with `$*name*`
 - `learned` : list of all commands saved using `$learn`
 - `bigrig` : show the current that is playing on BigRig FM
+- `yt <search>` : Send the first Youtube video of the search query
+- `set_color` : Gives your username the same color as your banner

 ### Levels
 - `rank` : show user's rank card